KarlGW/azcfg/README.md

 {Host: Port:0 Username:username-from-keyvault Password:password-from-keyvault Credential:{Key:12345}}
 ```

-It is possible to pass options to `Parse` that will override the package options for that particular call:
+It is possible to pass options to `Parse`:

 ```go
 package main